LYFsmile Logo

 Teach sharing, turn-taking, and basic manners.

-Role of Schools and Therapists in Child’s Growth
+Role of Schools and Therapists in a Child’s Growth

-Schools and therapists are very important in helping children with Intellectual Disability learn and grow.
-They provide organized learning and professional support that children cannot always get at home.
+Schools and therapists are very important in helping children with intellectual disabilities learn and grow.
+They provide organised learning and professional support that children cannot always get at home.

 Here is how they help: